Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 * Gitter
 * Stack Overflow

 I once struggled with an issue with [Conjure](https://github.com/Olical/conjure).
-I thought asking and waiting for an answer would take too long, but it turned out that it's a quicker way to solve the issue.
+I thought asking and waiting for an answer would take too long, but it turned out that it was a quicker way to solve the issue.

 Looking for a Discord community is another way.
 I use [coc-metals](https://github.com/scalameta/coc-metals) for Scala and was able to get help from [the Discord server](https://discord.gg/mZkhURPznE).

-There are awesome plugin maintainers out there.
+There are fantastic plugin maintainers out there.

 Stack Overflow can be helpful as well.
 Once I even found out the answer to my issue while writing a question.

 ### Improved Productivity

 I once made a joke saying that I'll reach a break-even point for the time investment that I made if I write code until 80.
-That's an exaggeration but it'll take a long time if I only calculate the saved seconds to recover the time investment.
+That's an exaggeration, but it'll take a long time if I only calculate the saved seconds to recover the time investment.

-The point is that [we automate things not to save time but to save mental energy](https://www.johndcook.com/blog/2015/12/22/automate-to-save-mental-energy-not-time/); I can try more things with the same time and energy, which reduces problem-solving time.
+But, [we automate not to save time but to save mental energy](https://www.johndcook.com/blog/2015/12/22/automate-to-save-mental-energy-not-time/); I can try more things with the same time and energy, which reduces problem-solving time.

 And, I'm going to write code until after 80 anyway.

 #### Using vim as a File Manager with `fzf` and `nvim-tree`

-I've tried file managers like [ranger](https://github.com/ranger/ranger) and [lf](https://github.com/gokcehan/lf) but I ended up not using them due to a few issues.
+I've tried file managers like [ranger](https://github.com/ranger/ranger) and [lf](https://github.com/gokcehan/lf), but I did not use them due to a few issues.

 After I started using vim as a file manager with [fzf](https://github.com/junegunn/fzf.vim) and [nvim-tree](https://github.com/kyazdani42/nvim-tree.lua), I realized that this is the file manager that I've been looking for.
 I can move around and search for tens of projects easily.